The Sun rages from a distance and we turn a blind eye to its power. But what would happen if a powerful coronal mass ejection struck Earth?

 Let’s focus on heating.
 A transformer’s rating tells us how much current can flow through its copper windings.
 If too much current flows, losses in the windings start adding up real fast.

-Copper losses are the wastage of power from losses in a transformer’s windings.
+These copper losses are the wasted power from I^{2}R losses in a transformer’s windings.
 Where ‘I’ is the current through the windings, and ‘R’ is the resistance of the winding material.
 In simpler terms, it’s the heat generated by the current flowing through the windings.

-And once the heat starts building up, the entire transformer can start to overheat, from the oil to the windings, to the containment, to the insulation system, and everything else.
+Once the heat starts building up, the whole transformer starts to overheat—everything from the oil to the windings, containment, insulation system, and beyond.

-Important note: When GIC flow hits a transformer, it’s a domino effect of issues, which unfold.
+Important note: When GIC flow hits a transformer, it’s a domino effect of issues just waiting to unfold.

 Where,

-Now, let’s put the puzzle pieces together for our scenario.
+Now, let’s piece it all together for our scenario.

 We inject low-frequency, high-magnitude currents into the transformer from the neutral to the ground connection, creating our GIC flow from a coronal mass ejection.
-Assume the voltage remains constant.
+Let’s assume the voltage stays constant.

 Next, the frequency (f) decreases due to the GIC flow, causing the flux volume (Φm) in the transformer core to increase.
-And when the flux density goes above 1.7T (the operating flux density for transformers), things start to get hairy.
+When the flux density goes above 1.7T (the operating flux density for transformers), that’s when things go sideways.

-The transformer’s core losses stop being linear and start increasing rapidly.
-The transformer can no longer contain the flux, and it overflows into all parts of the transformer.
+The transformer’s core losses stop being linear and shoot up rapidly.
+The transformer can’t contain the flux anymore, and it spills into every part of the transformer.
 This leads to overheating from eddy losses and, ultimately, transformer failure.
-It’s a delicate balance, my friends, and one that we need to keep a close eye on.

-Important note: Certain types of transformers are more vulnerable to this internal heating.
-For example, a three-phase autotransformer bank.
+Important note: Some transformers are more vulnerable to this internal heating, like a three-phase autotransformer bank.

 Inductive reactance of a coil

-The inductive reactance equation is , where ‘L’ represents the reactance of a coil of wire, in this case, the transformer’s coil of wire.
+The inductive reactance equation is X_{L} = 2\Pi fL, where ‘L’ represents the reactance of a coil of wire—in this case, the transformer’s coil of wire.

-As the frequency (f) decreases during GIC flow, the value of also decreases, which means more current can flow in the transformer’s windings.
-Therefore, the GIC flow can more easily overload the transformer’s windings.
+As the frequency (f) drops during GIC flow, the value of X_{L} also decreases, allowing more current to flow in the transformer’s windings.
+So, the GIC flow can more easily overload the transformer’s windings.

 Important note: Inductors limit AC flow but don’t block DC flow.
-Since DC flow has a frequency of zero, let’s make in the
+Since DC flow has a frequency of zero, let’s plug in f=0 in the X_{L} = 2\Pi fL equation.
+The result?
+X_{L} = 0.
+This shows us that GIC can freely flow inside a transformer.

 Volts per hertz ratio

-It’s important to realize that the problem is not just the under-frequency, but also the volts per hertz ratio.
-As we discussed earlier, inductive reactance plays a crucial role in this.
+The real issue isn’t just under-frequency, but also the volts per hertz ratio.
+As we touched on earlier, inductive reactance plays a big part in this.

-When the volts per hertz ratio increases, a transformer can become saturated and overheat.
-In the case of GIC flow, the frequency decreases, which leads to an increase in magnetizing current.
-This causes too much current to flow in the transformer’s windings, and the flux density increases.
+When the volts per hertz ratio goes up, a transformer can get saturated and overheat.
+With GIC flow, the frequency drops, leading to an increase in magnetizing current.
+This makes too much current flow in the transformer’s windings, and the flux density increases.

-To better understand this, let’s go over Ohm’s Law for inductive reactance:
+To better grasp this, let’s check out Ohm’s Law for inductive reactance:

 Where,